KunVinn/CTM-Clock/README.md

 7. **十二募穴** — verse + detailed 12-row table of front-mu alarm point locations
 8. **十二经脉流注表** — color-coded yin/yang flow table, marks where Stream and Source merge on yin channels (以输代原)
 9. **五腧穴的深层内涵** — 6-card essay using the water/river metaphor, tying back to 子午流注 time-acupuncture

+### Practitioners (`practitioners.html`)

+A small editorial directory of TCM practitioners who have given explicit written consent (Option D hybrid model — see [Privacy model](#privacy-model)):

+- **Public listing** — each practitioner appears as a card with photo, credentials, languages, location, specialties, English + Chinese bio, and a "Send tongue report to this practitioner →" CTA that deep-links to the tongue diagnosis page with the practitioner pre-selected
+- **Empty by default** — the bundled `practitioners.json` contains a single inactive example.
+As practitioners return signed `PRACTITIONER_CONSENT.md` forms you flip `active: true` and the entry appears
+- **Application call-out** — the page also explains how practitioners can apply to be listed, with a link to the consent template
+- **Auto-hide the picker** — if `practitioners.json` has no active entries, the practitioner-picker dropdown on the tongue page hides itself, falling back gracefully to the manual email entry

 ### Daily Practices (`practices.html`)